You Only Pay When We Win (904) 251-1111 Hablamos Espanol PHONE

 FREE CONSULTATION – NO OBLIGATION

-Harrell & Harrell, P.A., has helped many Florida bikers who have been injured due to the negligence of another driver, an unsafe roadway, or a defective motorcycle.
+We have helped countless Florida bikers who have been injured due to the negligence of another driver, an unsafe roadway, or a defective motorcycle.
 There’s little doubt that motorcycles are a lot of fun to ride and, in today’s economy, they can save you money at the gas pump.
 However, people riding motorcycles have very little protection and are always at a much greater risk of serious injury when involved in a motor vehicle accident.
 Head injuries or even a fatality can occur even though the motorcycle rider was wearing a helmet and the proper riding gear.
 In most road accidents, the motorcyclist is thrown from his or her motorcycle into the street or into other vehicles involved in the crash.

 If you or a loved one were injured in a motorcycle accident, contact us for a free, no-obligation consultation to determine the strength of your case.
 To get started, contact our experienced motorcycle accident attorneys online or call 800-251-1111.